Italy visa refusal 2026: reasons, appeal, court — a real success story

 Show ties to Italy

-Trips, clients, contacts, a rental contract — all in the cover letter.
+Trips, clients, contacts, rental contract — include everything in the cover letter.

 5